 The next 10km between the Kennett River and Wye River townships is along the spectacular Great Ocean Road, all of which can be enjoyed as a leisurely ride in the time out zone where the race clock has stopped.
 Wait for your mates, stop at a cafe or even go for a swim and enjoy the scenery and flat riding.

-Pass through the timing gate at Wye River at the 63km pt and you are launching back into the race with a 16km climb back to the top of the Otways before a final descent into the finish at the Forrest Football ground.
+Pass through the timing gate at start of Wye River Rd at the 67km pt and you are launching back into the race with a 16km climb back to the top of the Otways before a final descent into the finish at the Forrest Football ground.
 This is truly a world class gravel ride.

 For interactive map on Trail Forks, click on map image below or CLICK HERE